rajdevaliya/rajdevaliya/README.md

 - 👋 Hi, I’m @rajdevaliya
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data science and odoo developement
-- 🌱 I’m currently learning data science concepts ( ML , DL , NLP, COMPUTER VISION )
+- 🌱 I’m currently learning data science concepts ( ML , DL , NLP, COMPUTER VISION ) and working as a odoo developer.
 - 💞️ I’m looking to collaborate on this field
 - 📫 you can reach me to rajdevaliya168@gmail.com